JeannieFallon/ciphers-polyglot/README.md

 # ciphers-polyglot
 A collection of ROT13, Caesar, and Vigenere ciphers written in various languages.
-Currently contains only command-line applications.
+Currently contains command-line applications only.

 _Project status:_